NotSamfa/restaurant-fancy/README.md

 ### html-webpack-plugin

 - Automatically injects the generated JavaScript and CSS files (imported for its side effect in _index.js_) into the HTML.

+### webpack-merge

+- It's recommended to separate the logic between different environments, such as development and production, as we'll need different configurations for each one, like changing the source mapping.
+But as the webpack documentation says, "we'll still maintain a 'common' configuration to keep things DRY".